The Lost Tribe (1985 film): Production

 The Lost Tribe marked acclaimed New Zealand director John Laing's second directorial effort.
 In addition, Laing wrote the script of the film and served as producer.
 Thomas Burstyn signed on as cinematographer.
 Principal photography ended in 1982.

 Release

 The film was only released in 1985.
 It had earlier on won the critics' approval after winning awards at both the 1983 Sitges Film Festival and the Orleans Film Festival.
 It was screened for some time in September 1985 at the Berkeley Art Museum and Pacific Film Archive (BAM/PFA)'s New Zealand Cinema.
 In evaluating the film, John Parker of Metro concluded that "[i]t is impossible to say much more without spoiling a very fine movie with an intriguing story for you to find out for yourselves".

 Reception

+On Rotten Tomatoes, The Lost Tribe holds no critic reviews and remains unrated, while audience ratings stand at 15 % based on over 250 votes, suggesting generally negative viewer sentiment.